-Module credits 12.00

-NQF Level 05

 Service modules Faculty of Education Faculty of Humanities

-Prerequisites No prerequisites.

 Contact time 1 discussion class per week, 2 lectures per week, 2 tutorials per week

-Language of tuition Module is presented in English

-Department Religion Studies

-Period of presentation Semester 1

 What is religion?
 The functions of religion.
 Studying religion.
 Perspectives on religion.
 Common concepts and key terms in various religions will be dealt with - also generic dimensions and aspects.
 The interdependence of religion, culture and society.